'A complete bungle': Texas' energy pride goes out with cold - WTMJ

 “This is a complete bungle,” she said.

-Republican Gov. Greg Abbott called for an investigation of the Electric Reliability Council of Texas, which operates the state’s power grid.
+Republican Gov. Greg Abbott called for an investigation of the grid manager, the Electric Reliability Council of Texas.
 His indignation struck a much different tone than just a day earlier, when he told Texans that ERCOT was prioritizing residential customers and that power was getting restored to hundreds of thousands of homes.

 But hours after those assurances, the number of outages in Texas only rose, at one point exceeding 4 million customers.